YHPeter/Blind-People-Eye/README.md

 ### 2. Front-end

-- Use fundermantal java libraries to POST files, by constricting fundamental HTTP request structure
+- Use fundamental java libraries to POST files, by constricting fundamental HTTP request structure
-- Order the camera within App and save images with temperary space and address
+- Order the camera within App and save images with temporary space and address
 - The relationship between the multithread and Intend

 ### 3. Back-end